blake-mealey/mantle-docs/docs/continuous-deployment.md

 This guide assumes:

+- Your project is saved in a GitHub repo
 - Your project is being built with [Rojo](https://rojo.space)
 - Your project tooling (rojo and mantle) is [installed](/docs/installation#install-with-foreman-recommended) with